-These vaccines offer a major step forward in the fight against the pandemic and will provide another layer of protection for educators and the broader population in general.
+COVID-19 vaccines offer a major step forward in the fight against the pandemic and provide an important layer of protection for educators and the broader population in general.

 Frequently Asked Questions

 The following are questions CTA is hearing from members and the general public about the vaccine rollout.

 Yes.
 The Food and Drug Administration (FDA) have approved COVID-19 vaccines with the following rigorous scientific standards.

 Similar to other vaccines, the COVID-19 vaccination’s common side effects may cause a sore arm, aches, fatigue or fever for a few days after getting the vaccine.
 Other adverse effects reported are rare but healthcare providers administering the vaccine have the necessary resources in the event of an adverse reaction.
 You can visit the Center for Disease Control’s website to learn more.

 More: NEA Position on COVID-19 Vaccines NEA supports widespread use of safe and effective COVID-19 vaccinations.

 The Centers for Disease Control recommends COVID-19 vaccinations for people age 5 and up.
 By getting vaccinated, you can lower your risk of contracting and spreading the virus that causes COVID-19.